Open Access at Royal Holloway

 The benefits of Open Access

 - College OA Policies for research outputs and PhD theses:The Academic Board at Royal Holloway formally endorsed an Open Access Publications Policy for Royal Holloway in December 2009.
-This Policy requires researchers to submit a version of their research into the College's Research Repository since the 1 September 2010.
-Publications are submitted to the repository using Royal Holloway’s research information system, Pure.
+This Policy has required researchers to submit a version of their research into the College's Research Repository since the 1 September 2010.
+Publications are submitted using Royal Holloway’s research information system, Pure.
 In submitting an item, researchers are assigning to Royal Holloway certain non-exclusive rights as outlined in the deposit licence.
 Publishers and/or copyright owners may also like to refer to the Institutional Repository Takedown Policy.
 The E theses submission policy requires PhD students to submit their PhD thesis to Pure.

 - Opening up access: traditional journal subscription models meant that access was restricted to those who can afford to subscribe, belong to a subscribing organisation or who have internet access.

 Swan (2010) The Open Access citation advantage: Studies and results to date: http://eprints.ecs.soton.ac.uk/18516/: